lordmathis/llamactl/docs/quick-start.md

 http://localhost:8080
 ```

-Login with the management API key.
-By default it is generated during server startup.
-Copy it from the terminal output.
+Login with the management API key from the terminal output.

 You should see the Llamactl web interface.